David Hilbert was good at formal logic. He wondered about many things.

 Computability Theory deals with what can and cannot be computed on a particular computing model.
 It does not make any claims on the number of steps required, or the amount of space required, to do the computation.
 That is what complexity theory is for.

-But you know, maybe we shouldn’t try to separate computability from complexity.
-These are convenient labels, but they are very inter-related.
-In fact, Robins’s diagram intentionally places complexity classes in with the standard computability classes.
+But maybe we shouldn’t try to separate computability from complexity.
+These are convenient labels, but they are very interrelated.
+Gabe Robins’s diagram that we saw when discussing automata theory intentionally mixes complexity classes in with the standard computability classes.
 Many schools offer a course called Computability and Complexity.
 Erik Demaine at MIT gives a brief overview of the limits of computation within his complexity theory lecture in his 6.006 class:

 Computability Theory is a fascinating subject.